-In December 2011 the Commission adopted therefore a revised Decision on the re-use of Commission documents.
+For this reason, the Commission adopted a Decision on the reuse of Commission documents.

-As a default rule, reuse has to be allowed for non-commercial and commercial purposes
+As a default rule, reuse is allowed for non-commercial and commercial purposes

 - without the need for an individual application,

 - without putting conditions on the reuse and

 - without discriminating between reusers.

 Each of these features is subject only to limited, duly justified exceptions.

 - Software or documents covered by industrial property rights (such as patents, trademarks etc)

 - Documents for which the Commission is not in a position to allow re-use in view of intellectual property rights of third parties